janishutz/BiogasControllerApp/README.md

-Thank you for downloading the new Version of the BiogsaControllerApp!
+Thank you for downloading the new Version of the BiogasControllerApp!
 You are greeted with lots of new features, including a new and redesigned Graphical User Interface (later "GUI") and an automatic assignment of the comport on Windows.